 London is a tutoring hub!
 (Photo via Visual Hunt, by Philippreiner)

-With around 40% of school and college pupils in London having private tuition, be it for entrance exams for grammar schools, SATS preparation or specific subject tutoring, it seems that there are many excellent tutors to be found.
-The average going rate for a lesson in the city is about £22.50, so you can expect to receive a good service.
+With around 40% of school and college pupils in London recieving private tuition, be it for entrance exams for grammar schools, SATS preparation or specific subject tutoring, there are many excellent tutors to be found and options to suit the needs of every student.
+The average going rate for a lesson in the city is about £22.50 per hour, so you can expect to receive a good service.

-With such a large city as London, there is usually an excellent choice of tutors for each subject, especially the more common ones, allowing you to choose a tutor who suits your needs exactly.
-The tutor’s profiles often have reviews from previous pupils to help you choose as well.
-You pay the agency for the lessons who in turn pay the tutor once the lesson is completed, so there is no exchange of money at the end of lessons.
-Tutors often have to report back to the agency after each lesson, detailing what exactly was done in the lesson and its length.
+When it comes to paying for your private tutoring, you pay the agency for the lessons who in turn pay the tutor once the lesson is completed, so no exchange of money takes place at the end of lessons.
+Tutors often have to report back to the agency after each lesson, detailing what exactly was done in the lesson as well as its length.

 Home tutoring is offered by many agencies, often alongside online tutoring.

 Here is a handful of London’s tutoring agencies: